jfinancial/cheatsheets/kafka/KafkaAndSpringKafka.md

 ### What is Kafka?
 - Kafka is "an open-source distributed event streaming platform" originally developed by Jay Kreps, Neha Narkhede and Jun Rao at LinkedIn and open-sourced in 2011
-- When using existing traditional Message Oriented Middleware (MOM( Throughput was a major problem for LinkedIn so in designing Kafka the team set out to be build a technology which was high-throughput but also highly-scalable and fault-tolerant
+- When using existing traditional Message Oriented Middleware (MOM) LinkedIn discovered throughput was a major problem  so in designing Kafka the team set out to be build a technology which was not only high-throughput but also highly-scalable and fault-tolerant
+- The original creators from Kafka went on to found [Confluent](https://confluent.io/) which provides a commercial distribution of Kafka called Confluent Platform.
+(This includes Kafka along with additional tools and features to make it more accessible and manageable for enterprises.)
-- Kafka differs from traditional Message Oriented Middleware (e.g. IBM MQ, ActiveMQ, RabbitMQ, Solace, TibcoRV etc) in that it does not implement the Java Message Service (JMS) API and does not provide point-to-point (P2P) messaging but rather a purely pub/sub model (i.e. topics).
+- Kafka differs from traditional Message Oriented Middleware (e.g. IBM MQ, ActiveMQ, RabbitMQ, Solace, TibcoRV etc) in that it does not implement the Java Message Service (JMS) API and does not provide point-to-point (P2P) messaging but rather purely a pub/sub model (i.e. topics).
 For more on JMS vs Kafka see https://www.kai-waehner.de/blog/2022/05/12/comparison-jms-api-message-broker-mq-vs-apache-kafka/
 - Out-of-the-box, Kafka is also non-transactional.
-(Transactions were introduced in Kafka 0.11.0 in 2017 to allow for *exactly-once* semantics but transactions gets very complicated!)
+(Transactions were introduced in Kafka 0.11.0 in 2017 to allow for *exactly-once* semantics but transactions gets very complicated so think carefully before proceeding down that road!)

 ### Event-Streaming & Event-Drivnn Architectures
 - An event-stream is typically a time-series representing the changing state of a particular business entity Examples of event streams: geo-location (e.g. Uber, UberEats or flight-tracking), price data (e.g. time-stamped or live stock prices or other real-time financial data/analytics) or retail inventory management (tracked using RFID)